telerik/xaml-docs/controls/radgridview/styles-and-templates/styling-radgridview.md

 ![The result of the modified Rows properties](images/RadGridView_Controlling_Appearance_2.png)

 You can see that the row indicators are missing and the row details are displayed only for the selected row.
-Moreover each even row has different styling because of the __AlternationCount__ property.
+Moreover, each even row has different styling because of the __AlternationCount__ property.

 ### Groups